 Mental health is often thought of as a predominantly female problem.
 More cases of mental illness are diagnosed in women, but this doesn’t necessarily mean that issues are more prevalent in females.
 The worry is that the numbers are different because women are more likely to seek help than men.
 For many men, it’s embarrassing to admit that things aren’t quite right.
 You can gain kudos for having a leg injury from playing sports, and you wouldn’t think twice about telling a friend or colleague that you had a bad back.
 But for some reason, men are a lot more reticent to talk about what’s going on in their mind.

 Depression is a poorly understood condition.
 There’s a perception that being depressed is just having a bad day or feeling a bit down.
-The truth is that depression is an illness and you can’t just shake it off or get on with it.
-We all have days when we don’t feel our best and the world can seem like a scary place to be, but depression is characterized by prolonged periods of time when you feel low, you feel lost or empty, and you find it hard to motivate yourself.
+The truth is that depression is an illness that you can’t just shake off or just get on with it.
+Depression is influenced by multiple factors both internal and external, for example, low testosterone can influence brain fog, mood swings, and chronic fatigue which all play into exacerbating depression.
+We all have days when we don’t feel our best and the world can seem like a scary place to be, but depression is characterized by prolonged periods of time when you feel low, you feel lost, or empty, and you find it hard to motivate yourself.
+So if you find more often than not you are struggling with your mental health you can visit a health clinic like this ED Clinic Seal Beach, to consult with a practitioner to discuss treatment options and see if there are any health factors influencing your mental health.

 We’re becoming more open about mental health, but there’s still a very long way to go.
 If you are worried about your mental health, try and resist the temptation to tough it out or hope that things get better.
 Talk to somebody about how you feel.
 If you don’t feel comfortable confiding in a friend or a partner, see your doctor.
 There are lots of self-help techniques you can try, as well as treatments and therapies.